frkatona/HandTrack_To_MIDI/README.md

 - My **metrics for signals** are somewhat imprecise and taxing.
 "Finger closedness" is calculated based on fingertip-to-wrist distance which is both (1) vulnerable to the hand's forward angle with the camera and (2) requires mapping to bridge the remaining gap for even a fully folded finger.
 A different node association could be used, but that would still not be robust to angling (though perhaps the wrist angle could be feel natural as another dimension of control).
 And the wrist's vertical position requires it to be raised uncomfortably high throughout my video.
 Perhaps a secondary gesture could trigger a lock on the wrist position's influence?

-- **Recognizable gestures** (e.g., peace, rock on) and **speed-based control** (e.g., wrist flick) are also within reason.
-Though I couldn't be bothered to investigate, I imagine mediapipe or another library has a gesture recognition model that could be employed rather than working from scratch.
-Similarly, if a whole-body model is as robust as the hand model, I imagine that could present some interesting (if exhausting) possibilities

 - **IRL Lighting Control** can easily [citation needed] be controlled through MIDI-out (i.e., sending MIDI from your computer to a connected device).
 Perhaps the simplest case is triggering lighting on a MIDI controller with controllable LED pads like the Novation Launchkey 49 (e.g., MaddyGuthridge's [universal controller script](https://github.com/MaddyGuthridge/Universal-Controller-Script)).
 With a MIDI-to-DMX interface (e.g., Entecc's [Open DMX USB interface](https://www.enttec.com/product/dmx-usb-interfaces/open-dmx-usb/)), this idea can scale into a complex, professional lighting setup (e.g., using FL's ZGE DMX controller as demonsted in [this video](https://youtu.be/rrQGiYoXmlo)).
 I can envision clapping for blackouts, finger-pointing a spotlight to move corresponding direction, and a wrist flick for strobe effects with color, intensity, and speed mapped to horizontal resting position.
 The possibilities are endless, though obviously the cost of the hardware and the time spent implementing and troubleshooting are not.

 - **Sending non-control data** like note-on/off messages.
 Certainly any percussive or otherwise transient-heavy triggered audio would suffer from the latency of this method, but I can imagine perhaps a slow-attack pad feeling satisfying.
 Alternatively, a simple trigger can be made to trigger a more complex orchestration of sounds and effects using FL's `Patcher` and `Key Mapper` plugins to generate multi-instrument chords, arpeggios, bass, etc. (as demonstrated [here](https://youtu.be/1eidT2TAIt8) for my FRK AutoChords Patcher preset).
 Though not shown in the video, I can imagine using FL's quantization to force the imprecise timing on the the grid for a more polished sound for recording or live performance.
 Speaking of which, FL's native 'Performance Mode' fit the bill nicely, perhaps using the CC values in 'latch trigger' mode, switching binary state beyond a certain threshold with some kind of 'de-bounce' logic.

 ### to-do
  - get working with resolume
- - containerize for mac